 Resolution Nos. n Nos.
-Par Particulars 9 7 Φ O 10 11 Material RPTs by the Company the Company .
-Name of the Related Party Adani Connex Private Limited (ACX) Adani Electricity Mumbai Limited (AEML) Adani Infra (India) Limited (AIIL) Adani Power Limited (APL) Mahan Energen Limited (MEL) Mumbai International Airport Limited (MIAL) l: ≓ Type of transaction Rendering/ availing of services; Sale / Divestment of the Company's Investment; Subscription in Securities; and providing financial assistance in one or more tranches.
+Par Particulars 9 7 ω 6 10 7 Material RPTs by the Company the Company .
+Name of the Related Party Adani Connex Private Limited (ACX) Adani Electricity Mumbai Limited (AEML) Adani Infra (India) Limited (AIIL) Adani Power Limited (APL) Mahan Energen Limited (MEL) Mumbai International Airport Limited (MIAL) : ≓ Type of transaction Rendering/ availing of services; Sale / Divestment of the Company's Investment; Subscription in Securities; and providing financial assistance in one or more tranches.
 Purchase and sale of power; purchase and sale of coal; Interest expense and rendering / availing of services.
 Purchase and sale of coal; rendering of services and providing / obtaining financial assistance, in one or more tranches.
 Purchase and sale of power; purchase and sale of coal and flyash; rendering and availing of services; and providing financial assistance in one or more tranches.
 Purchase and sale of power and coal; rendering/ availing of services.
-Rendering of services; sale of power and providing financial assistance in one or more tranches. i ≡ Material terms and particulars of the proposed transaction Material terms and conditions are based on the contracts which inter alia include the rates which are based on prevailing market price and commercial terms as on the date of entering into the contract(s). itions are based creial terms as on on the contracts which the date of entering th inter alia include the into the contract(s). e rates which are based on prevailing . ≥ Nature of Relationship with the Company including nature of its concern or interest (financial or otherwise) ACX is a joint venture the Company.
+Rendering of services; sale of power and providing financial assistance in one or more tranches. i ≓ Material terms and particulars of the proposed transaction Material terms and conditions are based on the contracts which inter alia include the rates which are based on prevailing market price and commercial terms as on the date of entering into the contract(s). itions are based or roial terms as on on the contracts which the date of entering th inter alia include the into the contract(s). e rates which are based on prevailing . ≥ Nature of Relationship with the Company including nature of its concern or interest (financial or otherwise) ACX is a joint venture the Company.
 AEML is an entity under common control with the Company.
 AllL is an entity under common control with the Company.
 APL is an entity under common control with the Company.
 MEL is an entity under common control with the Company.
-MIAL is a step- down subsidiary of the Company.
-Tenure of the Proposed transaction During the financial year 2023-24 2023-24. . = Value of the proposed transaction (not to exceed) ₹5,000 Crore ₹3,100 Crore ₹6,300 Crore ₹9,500 Crore ₹3,900 Crore ₹10,300 Crore : - Value of RPT as % of Company's audited consolidated annual turnover of ₹1,36,977.76 Crores for the financial year 2022-23. арргох.
-3.65% approx, 2.26% арргох.
-4.60% арргох.
-6.94% approx. 2.85% approx. 7.52% : : If the transaction relates to any loans, inter - corporate deposits, advances or investments made or given by the listed entity or its subsidiary: (i) Details of financial indebtedness Incurred None Not applicable None None Not applicable None
+MIAL is a stepdown subsidiary of the Company.
+Tenure of the Proposed transaction During the financial year 2023-24 2023-24. . = Value of the proposed transaction (not to exceed) ₹5,000 Crore ₹3,100 Crore ₹6,300 Crore ₹9,500 Crore ₹3,900 Crore ₹10,300 Crore . ≒ approx. 3.65% approx. 2.26% арргох.
+4.60% approx. 6.94% approx. 2.85% approx. 7.52% ii.
+If the transaction relates to any loans, inter - corporate deposits, advances or investments made or given by the listed entity or its subsidiary: (i) Details of financial indebtedness Incurred None Not applicable None None Not applicable None